-PHY 100 Introduction to Physics I
+PHY-100 Introduction to Physics I

-3 hours lecture + 3 hours lab, or Web-Based Distance, 3 credits T Introduction to Physics I and II are first year algebra-based courses.
+Introduction to Physics I and II are first year algebra-based courses.
 They are designed for those students that have a relatively weak background in physics.
 PHY 100 includes vectors, and scalars, kinematics, dynamics, energy, momentum, rotational motion, thermodynamics, fluids and wave motion.
 Laboratory work illustrates theoretical concepts and develops laboratory skills and techniques.

-Prerequisite(s): PHY 050 or Physics 11, and C+ in MAT 066 and 067, or Principles of Math 12
+Prerequisite(s): PHY 050 or Physics 11, and C+ in MAT 066 and 067, or Principles of Math 12 Corequisite(s):MAT 102 or MAT 181 (MAT 181 is recommended for most students; however, students continuing on to life sciences at the University of Victoria could take MAT 102)

-PHY 101 Introduction to Physics II
+PHY-101 Introduction to Physics II

-3 hours lecture + 3 hours lab, or Web-Based Distance, 3 credits T This is the second of the Introduction to Physics courses.
+This is the second of the Introduction to Physics courses.
 PHY 101 deals with geometrical and wave optics, Coulomb's Law, electric fields, electric energy and potential, capacitance, current resistance, magnetism, inductance, LC oscillations, transformers, AC circuits, modern physics, nuclear physics, and radioactivity.
 Laboratory work is used to reinforce theoretical concepts and develop laboratory skills and concepts.